flakiness/kubik/README.md

 ## Multiple roots

-In a complicated projects, it might be necessary to build a project from multiple entry points.
+In complicated projects, it might be necessary to build a project from multiple entry points.
 In this case, you can pass multiple entry points to Kubik:

 ```bash